top of page

 Endstation

-After that, those analytic instruments optimize the SR beam proper to characteristics of each sample using OPUS software.
+After that, those analytic instruments optimize the mid-IR beam proper to characteristics of each sample using OPUS software.
 The features in the OPUS software include data acquisition, data processing, evaluation, and report generation that users can request to access to process IR spectrum during or off beamtime by on-site or VPN if required.

 Performance

 The optical performance of the IR beam on sample is mainly relied on a size of aperture within Bruker's spectroscopy, Hyperion 2000 which is varied from 5 to 50 microns depending on sample.
-Thus, how SR is recommended over internal source for IR microspectroscopy.
+Thus, how SR source is recommended over internal source for IR microspectroscopy.

 20240422_SR_GB_transmission.jpg